Social media companies need greater oversight, U.K. committee determines

 The scandals that have plagued Facebook for more than two years have led a U.K. committee to a stark conclusion — social media companies pose unique problems that require a new type of regulation.

-The U.K. Digital, Culture, Media and Sport Committee issued its final report on disinformation and fake news on Monday in London, detailing a variety of investigations that included Facebook’s data privacy practices, its content moderation and the use of the company’s advertising and data to target ads.
+The U.K. Digital, Culture, Media and Sport Committee issued its final 108-page report on disinformation and fake news on Monday in London, detailing a variety of investigations that included Facebook’s data privacy practices, its content moderation and the company's data-based ad targeting platform.

+It includes a strong rebuke of Facebook's actions, including the allegation that it "intentionally and knowingly violated both data privacy and anti-competition laws."

+"Companies like Facebook should not be allowed to behave like ‘digital gangsters’ in the online world, considering themselves to be ahead of and beyond the law," the report added.

 The report adds to growing calls from activists, academics and politicians for increased oversight of tech companies that have percolated for years but gained widespread attention following the discovery of Russia’s effort to interfere in the 2016 U.S. election.
 Those calls also mark a significant shift for social media companies that had previously avoided taking responsibility for the content posted on their networks or how their ad platforms were used.